juancri/web/posts/my-claude-code-setup.md

 ```

 Then, Claude Code will ask you where to store this.
 Since this specific example is valid for a specific project, I would choose to store it in the project's `CLAUDE.md` file.

+## More than coding

+Here are a few cases for which I use Claude code, beside coding:

+- **Investigations:** When there's a bug that involves multiple components, Claude is really good on performing an investigation.
+It can connect to the database, growthbook, and reproduce issues by using Chrome.
+If the issue is not trivial, Claude can give you a hand.
+- **Guided navigation:** I needed to configure a new certificate for an iOS app using the Apple Developer website.
+Since I don't have enough experience with it, I used the Chrome devtools MCP to guide me and configure it for me.
+- **Summarize documents:** Even when these documents are not related with software at all, Claude can summarize them and help you.
+- **Create other documents:** Markdown, LaTeX, D2 diagrams, etc. Claude knows all of them and can help you to generate or modify them.